innolitics/rdm/rdm/base/software_plan.md

 {% endif %}
 An **activity** is a set of one or more interrelated or interacting tasks.
 An activity has an input, an output, and often an explicit verification task{% if system.auditor_notes %} [We do not explicitly demarcate tasks in this document]{% endif %}.

 The **software system** refers to the entire software portion of {{ system.project_name }}.
 The software system is decomposed into **software items**, each of which may be further decomposed into smaller software items.
+In this manner, the software system is decomposed into a hierarchy.
 All levels of composition, including the top and bottom levels, can be called a software item.
-See the software system design file for a description of how {{ system.project_name }} is decomposed into software items.
+Software items which are not further subdivided are referred to as **software units.**  See the software design specification for a description of how {{ system.project_name }} is decomposed into software items.

 **SOUP**, or **software of unknown provenance**, is a software item that is already developed and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as "off-the-shelf software") or software previously developed for which adequate records of the development processes are not available.